Expert answers to all your business insurance questions.

 (Go here to see what is covered by South Carolina workers' comp.)

 Can your employee sue you?

-If you have workers’ comp, your employee probably won’t be able to sue you.
+If you have workers’ compensation insurance, your employee probably won’t be able to sue you.
 Workers’ comp is meant to protect you, the employer, from lawsuits which could arise from a job-related injury.
 That means your employee won’t be able to sue you—in most cases.
 (Get a quote for workers' comp now.)

 What happens if an employee dies on the job?